On the analog category of finite groups: Proofs of the main results

+\begin{lemma} Let $H\leq G$ be any subgroup.
+If $H$ is not self-normalizing, then $(G/H)^{hN(H)/H}=\varnothing$. \end{lemma} \begin{proof} Our assumptions imply that $N(H)/H$ is a nontrivial group acting without fixed point on the discrete space $G/H$.
+An easy exercise shows that such a space admits no equivariant map from any connected $N(H)/H$-space with nontrivial action, hence no homotopy fixed point. \end{proof}

+\begin{proof}[Proof of Proposition \ref{prop:p-sub}] We begin with a few elementary observations regarding the following commutative diagram of canonical maps, to which we will appeal throughout the argument: { }First, since the canonical map $EP\to EG$ is a $P$-equivariant homotopy equivalence, the third and fourth vertical arrows are weak equivalences.
+Second, since $N(P)/P$ acts canonically on the $P$-fixed set of any $G$-space, the arrows in the top row are all equivariant maps between $N(P)/P$-spaces.
+Third, by the Sullivan conjecture, the second map in the bottom row is a weak equivalence, and hence in the top row as well.

-If $n<|P|-1$, then $(\Delta^G_n)^P=\varnothing$ by Proposition \ref{prop:skeleton fixed points}.
-In particular, this space is $p$-complete, so the first map above is also a weak equivalence.
+For the first claim of the proposition, it suffices to show that $(\Delta_n^G)^{hP}=\varnothing$ for $n<|P|-1$, since $(\Delta_n^G)^{hG}$ has a canonical map to this space.
+In this range, we have $(\Delta^G_n)^P=\varnothing$ by Proposition \ref{prop:skeleton fixed points}; in particular, this space is $p$-complete, so the first map in this row is also a weak equivalence (in fact, an equality, but this is irrelevant).
 We conclude that the target of the rightmost map is empty, so its source must be so as well.